Dre Campbell Farm

 Life Cycle

 These insects that eat other insects have an unusual and very recognizable way of depositing their eggs.
-The eggs appear as light-colored, elongated shapes attached to a fine thread hanging underneath plant leaves.
+The eggs appear as light-colored, elongated shapes attached to a fine thread that hangs beneath plant leaves.

-These hatch in a few days as tiny, alligator-shaped larvae (with pincers) that feed continuously for 2-3 weeks, shedding skins several times.
+They hatch in just a few days as tiny, alligator-shaped larvae with pincers.
+These larvae feed continuously for 2-3 weeks, shedding their skins several times during that time.

-They are ready with sharp pincers to capture and pierce their prey, notably their favorite meal of aphids.
+They are ready with sharp pincers to capture and pierce their prey, especially their favorite meal: aphids.
 For this reason, they are often referred to as ‘aphid lions’ [2].

 Green Lacewing Garden Benefits

 Lacewing flies are a great boon to organic gardening.
-In their larval phase, they are prolific eliminators of destructive pests.
+In their larval phase, they are highly effective at controlling some destructive pests.

 The hungry larvae attack soft-bodied pests using their hooked pincers for the whole process.
-First, they pierce the pest and skewer it before injecting digestive enzymes to paralyze the prey.
+First, they pierce the pest and skewer it; then, they inject digestive enzymes to paralyze the prey.

-Finally, the larvae will suck out the juices and, using the pincers like straws, draw out the fluid and finish off the pest.
-This unpleasant process takes only a minute or so to complete, allowing the larvae to progress to around 200 aphids a week.
+Finally, the larvae will suck out the juices and, using their pincers like straws, draw out the fluid, finishing off the pest.
+This unpleasant process takes only a minute or so to complete, allowing the larvae to reach around 200 aphids per week.

 Garden pests on their diet sheet include: